-Marketing mix modelling (MMM) is a

-process that uses economic theory and econometrics to quantify the effectiveness of marketing activities on business performance.
-Model outputs are used to evaluate Rol, allocate marketing resources for business growth and forecast the likely evolution of consumer demand.
+Marketing mix modelling (MMM) is a process that uses economic theory and econometrics to quantify the effectiveness of marketing activities on business performance.
+Model outputs are used to evaluate Return on Investment (ROI), allocate marketing resources for business growth and forecast the likely evolution of consumer demand.

 In the modern digital economy, offline and online activity are inherently linked in the consumer journey to product purchase.
 For example, traditional marketing investments typically stimulate a purchase cycle that starts with natural online search, continues through to website research and finally onto online and offline purchase.
-This process is illustrated in Figure 1, where digital and traditional marketing investments impact each step of the journey with controls for all external and macroeconomic drivers.
+This process is illustrated in